Btsan/ApproximateSketch/README.md

 ```
 Additional examples in [`evaluate.sh`](./evaluate.sh).

-For query performance, refer to the modified PostgreSQL installation in [another work that we have cited](https://github.com/Nathaniel-Han/End-to-End-CardEst-Benchmark).
+For query performance, refer to the modified PostgreSQL installation from [another work that we have cited](https://github.com/Nathaniel-Han/End-to-End-CardEst-Benchmark).

 ### Results
 After running the evaluation script, you should have an output similar to [this log file](./JOB_light_5x4096_decompose16.log).